How to Use Google's Family Link App

 Lots of limits.
 You can set an overall time limit for the whole device by day, so, for instance, you can set it up for less screen time on weekdays and more on weekends.
-There's no way to set time limits on individual apps, but you can completely block them.
+You can also set limits on individual apps.

 Remote control.
 You can lock and unlock your kid's phone on demand.

 On the map.
 If your kid's device is on, has been active recently, and is connected to the internet, you can see their location.